BadiaValdes/docs/c#/beginning.md

 ### List

-A little about list.
+A little about lists.
 You know the basics, but this one is so cool.

-`ZIP` -> This list methods allows you to iterate over two list at the same time and use an arrow function with a tuple as params (x,y).
+`ZIP` -> This list method allows you to iterate over two lists at the same time and use an arrow function with a tuple as params (x,y).

-`Aggregate` -> Takes all the values from an array and return a single element.
+`Aggregate` -> Takes all the values from an array and returns a single element.
 The function to be used in this method is an arrow function.

 `All` -> Iterate over all list values and find if all values fulfill a condition.

-`Any` -> Same as above method, but the condition only need to be fulfill one time.
+`Any` -> Same as the above method, but the condition only needs to be fulfilled one time.

 ### Generics